30 x 7 = 210 minutes or 3.5 hours a week.

 I’ve got a solution for that too.

-You can further divide your 3 hours into 1.5 hours and 1.5 hours to add two things in your life.
+You can further divide your 3 hours into 1.5 hours and 1.5 hours to add two things to your life.
 If you want to add 3 things, use 1 hour a week for each activity.

 The breakdown depends on your situation and circumstances.
 Customize how you want to schedule those 30 minutes.
 Remember, you also have a weekend when you can give more time.

 Another solution is to combine activities to kill two (or three) birds with one stone.
-For example, you can play, move and connect at the same time if you workout with a buddy and turn it into play.
+For example, you can play, move and connect at the same time if you work out with a buddy and turn it into play.

 Learn to manage and save your energy for your 30 minutes.
 Give your full focus and attention no matter what you do.
-Whether it is deep work, deep learning, deep relaxation, deep thinking, deep meditation, deep connection, deep sleep or a challenging workout.
+Whether it is deep work, deep learning, deep relaxation, deep thinking, deep meditation, deep connection, deep sleep, or a challenging workout.

 The best times to carve out your 30 minutes are at the start or the end of the day.
 Use whatever time suits your lifestyle.
 But make sure those 30 minutes are distractions free.